Hokkaido Gals Are Super Adorable!: Characters

 Tsubasa's 16-year-old classmate at Kitami Hokuryo High School, who is popular and talkative, speaking in a heavy Hokkaido dialect.
 She follows the gal (gyaru) subculture; dyeing her hair blonde, wearing short skirts in winter, and refusing to wear gloves in the winter so that she can still use her phone.
 She seems to have a crush on Tsubasa and enjoys flirting with him to make him embarrassed and flustered.
 She later marries Tsubasa and has a daughter with him.
-In the dub, she speaks with a heavy Minnesotan accent.
+In the dub, she speaks with a heavy North-Central American accent.